omeka/Documentation/source/Reference/libraries/globals/pluck.rst

 .. include:: /Reference/libraries/globals/summary/pluck.rst

-.. php:function:: pluck(string|integer $col, array $array)
+.. php:function:: pluck($col, $array)

     Return one column of a multidimensional array as an array.

+    :type $col: string|integer
-    :param string|integer $col: The column to pluck.
+    :param $col: The column to pluck.
+    :type $array: array
-    :param array $array: The array from which to pluck.
+    :param $array: The array from which to pluck.
     :returns: array The column as an array.

 *****